beothorn/javaflame/README.md

 # javaflame

-Will be only agent in the end
+Simple and easy flame graph for java.
+No servers or open connections, just plug the agent and get the results.

+## Usage

-`java -javaagent:javaAgent.jar -classpath javasServer.jar  -jar application.jar`
+`java -javaagent:javaAgent.jar -jar application.jar`

+## Libraries used

 https://github.com/spiermar/d3-flame-graph